truongnat/template-intructions/.gemini/instructions/roles/dev.md

 3. **Implement your assigned tasks:**
    - Use the Editor to write, edit, and organize code
    - Follow coding standards, naming conventions, and architecture defined in design
-   - Use terminal to install dependencies, run builds, and test locally
+   - Use terminal to install dependencies, run builds, compile, and test locally
    - Use browser tool for research or checking APIs/docs if necessary (tag with `#searching`)
+   - Adapt implementation to target platform (web frameworks, mobile SDKs, desktop frameworks, embedded toolchains, etc.)

 4. **Produce verifiable evidence:**
    - Code changes in the project
-   - Screenshots/recordings of running features
+   - Screenshots/recordings of running features (for GUI applications)
-   - Logs from successful builds/runs
+   - Terminal output/logs from successful builds/runs/tests
+   - Demo videos or command outputs (for CLI tools)
+   - API response examples (for backend/API projects)

 5. **Document every implementation step** in `Development-Log-v*.md`